IgrikXD/rpitx-expansion-board/README.md

 # rpitx-expansion-board

-Expansion board for Raspberry PI 4B allowing to use coaxial SMA output and switchable filters instead of direct wire connection of radio equipment (antennas, amplifiers, switches, etc.) to GPIO during working with the [rpitx][2] package.
+Expansion board for **Raspberry Pi 4 Model B** allowing to use coaxial SMA output and switchable filters instead of direct wire connection of radio equipment (antennas, amplifiers, switches, etc.) to GPIO during working with the [rpitx][2] or [rpitx-ui][3] package.

-The PCB is installed by attaching to the GPIO of the Raspberry PI and can be additionally fixed by using the holes on the Raspberry PI and expansion board side.
+The PCB is installed by attaching to the GPIO of the Raspberry Pi and can be additionally fixed by using the holes on the Raspberry Pi and expansion board side.

 ## Current development progress:
 [![Progress](https://img.shields.io/badge/rpitx--expansion--board-not%20tested-red.svg?longCache=true&style=for-the-badge)](https://easyeda.com/IgrikXD/rpitx-expansion-board)&nbsp;[![Progress](https://img.shields.io/badge/app%20version-0.1-blue.svg?longCache=true&style=for-the-badge)](./ControlApplication)&nbsp;[![Progress](https://img.shields.io/badge/pcb%20version-0.0-blue.svg?longCache=true&style=for-the-badge)](./EasyEDA)

+## Application usage:
+The **_rpitx-control_** application is used to control the expansion board.

-## Implementations at EasyEDA platform:
+## PCB implementations at EasyEDA platform:
 - [rpitx-expansion-board][1] ([Components list](./Components-list.md), [Usage guide](./Usage-guide.md))

 ## How to use this repository?